Do you want your ad here?

 3. Create your post, as shown below, after clicking Posts in the navigation bar on the left or the menubar along the top.

-Working with code blocks can be a bit painful if you don't know how it works and you might be surprised at how it is initially rendered.
+Working with code blocks can be a bit painful if you don't know how they work, and you might be surprised by how they're initially rendered.
+Some tips:

 1. Disable Markdown and, optionally, Asciidoc, then review in WYSIWYG.